Abiral1234/JAVA-Assignment/Assignment 3/Question 2.md

-# 2. Explain commonly used event listner interface with its methods and examples
+# 2. Explain commonly used event listener interface with its methods and examples

 ### Event Listener
 The Event listener represent the interfaces responsible to handle events.
 Java provides us various Event listener classes.
 Every method of an event listener method has a single argument as an object which is subclass of EventObject class.
 For example, mouse event listener methods will accept instance of MouseEvent, where MouseEvent derives from EventObject.